 Open Link Profiler works the way a lot of the other tools do.
 Put in a URL and get a link profile.
 The information offered is much more extensive though, including breakdowns of links by age, industries, context, countries, and more.
 You can also use the tool to analyze what links need to be removed to improve your page rank.
 There are numerous filters to help you sort the data the way you want.

 Buzz Sumo is a paid tool, but it provides comprehensive information about who is linking to your competitors, how content performs as a result of those links, and what pages are being shared most often.
 You can not only identify opportunities for links, but also find out what type of content attracts the most links.

-Links are essential to the success of your site.
+Links are essentials to the success of your site.
 Use these tools to keep tabs on your own link profile and to spy on competitors to find link opportunities to grow your site.